GSA/10x/_pages/the-10x-process.md

 <div class="usa-card border-color-orange-40v">
   <h3 class="margin-top-0">Identify a problem</h3>
   <p>Point to the pain.
 We start by gathering ideas from federal civil servants.
-These proposals are intentionally short — only about 2–3 sentences — to stay focused on a specific, concrete problem.
+These proposals are intentionally short — only about 2–3 sentences (no more than 1000 characters) — to stay focused on a specific, concrete problem.
 If your idea is selected, 10x will notify you and will hire a small team for Phase 1 to further evaluate the idea.</p>
 </div>

 <div class="usa-card border-color-indigo-warm-30">